 The curriculum has a practice-oriented approach that exposes students to best practices of management through case-based teaching, small-scale laboratories, presentations by guest speakers and simulations of professional tasks of various complexity.
 The teaching material is developed in cooperation with professionals, as well as with financial organizations or consulting firms.

 We have a Double Degree programme in collaboration with a prestigious university in the United States, Baruch College.
 The Double Degree is aimed at a small group of students with excellent academic achievement in the first year and good knowledge of languages.
-Admitted students can attend the Master of Science in Finance or the Master of Science in Accountancy at Baruch College, City University of New York.
+Admitted students can attend the Master of Science in Finance at Baruch College, City University of New York.
 At the end of the programme, students obtain both the master's degree (laurea magistrale) awarded by unibz and the corresponding "graduate" degree awarded by Baruch College.

-At present, scholarships are available for this programme.
-One of them is funded by the Südtiroler Sparkasse AG, one by the Südtiroler Volksbank AG and one by Bureau Plattner.
+At present, a limited number of scholarships are available for this programme.
+These are generously sponsored by the Südtiroler Sparkasse AG, the Südtiroler Volksbank AG and Bureau Plattner.

 The master programme is accredited by prestigious associations that issue international professional certificates in the accounting and financial field.
 The accreditation certifies the excellence of the quality standards of the programme and its high orientation towards professional practice.
 The master programme offers students the opportunity to attend courses in preparation for obtaining the following professional certificates:

 Interested students will have to take the certification exam provided by the respective association.
 Reductions in the registration fee for these exams are provided for.

 The best graduate of each track of the master programme will be awarded the equivalent of one-year fee of € 1350.
 Students’ ranking will be determined on the average exams grade.
 The award ceremony takes place during the Degree Ceremony.